fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 sudo systemctl restart icinga2
 ```

 Now go back to the Icinga2 Dashboard and reload the browser's page.
-Next, click on the Critical message in the left pane.
+Next, click on the Critical message (caused by my_mem) in the left pane.
 This opens a detail view in the right pane.
 Now click the `Check now` button.

 ![Icinga Web 2](./img/biti-ipm-icinga-check-1.png)